2020 Annual Point-in-Time (PIT) Count:

-The annual Point-In-Time (PIT) homeless count is required by HUD for every community in the county and serves as a static count of the number of people experiencing homelessness.
+The annual Point-In-Time (PIT) homeless count is required by HUD for every community in the country and serves as a static count of the number of people experiencing homelessness.
 It is the principle means for gauging the need for homeless assistance resources both nationally and here in Ramsey County community.
 The results of the PIT Count directly impact the amount of funding dedicated to serving people experiencing homelessness in Ramsey County.

-The unsheltered homeless PIT, counting those sleeping in places not meant for human habitation, or who may be doubled-up/couch-hopping, is scheduled for the night of January 23rd (those homeless at sundown on January 23rd into the sunrise on January 24th).
+The unsheltered homeless PIT, counting those sleeping in places not meant for human habitation, or who may be doubled-up/couch-hopping, is scheduled for the night of January 22nd (those homeless at sundown on January 22nd into the sunrise on January 23rd).
 Ramsey County, in partnership with Heading Home Ramsey, is currently recruiting volunteers to assist with the unsheltered homeless count.
 We need our community's help to ensure we are able to represent our county's homelessness response need.
-Count locations and times are available from January 24th to January 30th.
+Count locations and times are available from January 23rd to January 30th.
 To volunteer to help conduct surveys for the PIT Count, please sign-up via survey monkey by Friday, January 17th here: https://www.surveymonkey.com/r/78YY6CC

 For more information regarding the PIT Count or to volunteer, please contact the Continuum of Care (CoC) Coordinator, Loni Aadalen, via email at email@example.com